hamamoto-lab/SEgene/peak_to_gene_links/README.md

 This program runs inside a Docker container.
 Follow the steps below to run the test.

 ### 1. Download the Test Data
-Please download the following test files from Figshare: [Figshare Link](#)
+Please download the following test files from Figshare: https://doi.org/10.6084/m9.figshare.28171127
-*Note: The link will be made available once our SEgene paper has been published.*
 - `GSE156614_rna_tumor.csv`
 - `GSE156614_ChIP_tumor.tsv`